Mygao/ros_comm/README.md

 ROS ros_comm for Windows Visual Studio IDE environment.

-Original ros_comm package sources are come from Indigo release and had few modifications.
+Original ros_comm package sources are come from Kinetic release and had few modifications.

+Because the message code generator was not ported(and other tools either), some message header files are copied from the package of ROS Indigo on Ubuntu 14.04.
+(You need to import message headers matching your application.)

 Tested on Microsoft VisualStudio(msvc) 2013 Community Edition.